VKCOM/noverify/docs/configuration.md

 noverify check --allow-all-checks ./
 ```

-NoVerify has checks that are disabled, you can enable them with the `--allow-all-checks` flag.
+NoVerify has checks that are disabled by default, you can enable them with the `--allow-all-checks` flag.

-### How to run only with certain checks
+### How to enable only certain checks

 It looks like this: